What are child arrangements?

 If parents cannot agree, they may apply to the court for a Child Arrangement Order.

-A Child Arrangement Order is a court order that specifies where a child will live, who the child will have contact with, and how long they will spend time with each parent.
+- A Child Arrangements order – A Child Arrangements Order is a court order that specifies where a child will live, who the child will have contact with, and how long they will spend time with each parent.
 It can also set out other types of contact such as through phone calls, video calls, cards, and letters etc. This order is used in cases where parents are unable to agree on arrangements for their child following a separation or divorce.
 This order replaces previous terms like ‘residence orders’ and ‘contact orders ‘.

-What is taken into account when making a Child Arrangement Order?
+What is taken into account when making Section 8 orders?

 When determining child arrangements, a court will take into account various factors to ensure all aspects of a child’s life are thoroughly considered.
 These include:

-How long does a Child Arrangement Order last?
+How long does a Child Arrangements Order last?

-A Child Arrangements Order usually lasts until a child reaches 16 years of age unless the order specifies otherwise.
+Child Arrangements Orders usually lasts until a child reaches 16 years of age unless the order specifies otherwise.
 In exceptional circumstances, the order may be extended to last until the child is 18 years old.
 These may include a risk of harm, abuse, or a vulnerable child.

 Any extension of a Child Arrangements Order beyond 16 must be in the best interest of the child.